 “I have to keep letting her know that our job is to protect her grandmother here, and that if she goes outside of the household, we’re not keeping her safe,” Law told Being Patient.
 “I already take a calculated risk every time I go to work as a nurse.
 But that’s something I have to do to be able to pay the bill.
 I’m really trying to impress on her the fact that ‘Yes, it sucks that we’re not able to do what we normally do this year.
 But we cannot afford to put my mom’s health at risk.’”
 Law said that goes for other family members too.

-As Thanksgiving approaches and cases of COVID-19 surge across the nation, millions of families are navigating how to celebrate safely amid the pandemic — especially those with older relatives, and family members who live with Alzheimer’s or related dementias.
+As the holiday season approaches and cases of COVID-19 continue to crop up across the nation, millions of families are still navigating how to celebrate safely amid the pandemic — especially those with older relatives, and family members who live with Alzheimer’s or related dementias.

-Elizabeth Edgerly, executive director of the Alzheimer’s Association, Northern California and Northern Nevada, told Being Patient that this year’s Thanksgiving will require a great deal of caution.
+Elizabeth Edgerly, executive director of the Alzheimer’s Association, Northern California and Northern Nevada, told Being Patient that this year’s Thanksgiving and Christmas gatherings will require a great deal of caution.

 “The real danger here is that we’re tired of being careful, and we really miss our loved ones,” Edgerly said.
 “Yearning to be able to connect could potentially lead us to do things that could be dangerous and lead to really serious consequences.”